canada-ca/design-system/mandatory-templates/theme.md

            appears below the theme title
           </li>
           <li>
-           appears to the left of the theme carousel
+           appears to the left of the theme image
           </li>
          </ul>
         </details>